• Skip to primary navigation

 Two photo collage of coffee dripping from Phin and beating egg mixture for Cà Phê Trứng (Vietnamese Egg Coffee).

+Gently add the whipped topping over the back of a spoon to create a distinct layer.
 If desired, sprinkle a little ground cinnamon or cocoa powder over the top and serve immediately.

 Beat the eggs and sweetened condensed milk with a handheld mixer until completely whipped and light enough to form ribbons that hold their shape briefly.
+A frother will not work (the mixture is too thick).

 The first time I made this, I didn’t beat the mixture long enough and it fell right into the coffee instead of floating on the top (still delicious, but didn’t have that striking layered look).